Applied AI Live

 Name Tags: Color-Coded by Role

-The goal is to help attendees find each other.
-An Applied AI Engineer looking for business owners to help should be able to spot them across the room.
-A Tool Builder looking for practitioner feedback should know who to approach.
+If you want to go further, color-code name tags by attendee type.
+The goal is to help people find each other.
+A young AI native looking for experienced practitioners to learn from should be able to spot them across the room.
+A business owner looking for talent should know who to approach.

 The Ideal